Todd Solondz: 2000s

 In 2001, Solondz released Storytelling, which premiered at the 2001 Cannes Film Festival.
 It is a film separated into two parts, entitled "Fiction" and "Nonfiction."
 The two stories share two thematic elements, but deal with each in an autonomous manner.
 Solondz used this format because he wanted to "find a fresh structure, a fresh form, and a different way of tackling what may be identical geographical material."
 When Solondz initially presented the film to the MPAA, he was told that if he wished to receive a rating other than NC-17, he would have to remove a scene of explicit sex involving a white female and a black male.
 However, a clause in Solondz's contract allowed him to cover part of the actors with a bright red box.
 "For me it's a great victory to have a big red box, the first red box in any studio feature [...] it's right in your face: You're not allowed to see this in our country."
 Solondz did, however, remove a portion of the film (which has variously been reported as either a subplot of the second story, or a third story entirely) which contained a sex scene involving two male actors (one of whom was James Van Der Beek).

 Solondz's next film, Palindromes (2004), raised the eyebrows of many pundits and reviewers due to its themes of child molestation, statutory rape and abortion.
 Like all of Solondz's previous films, Palindromes is set in suburban New Jersey.
 It was released unrated in the US.

 Life During Wartime (formerly known as Forgiveness) was produced by John Hart and Evamere Entertainment and released in 2009.
 Solondz said the film is a companion piece to Happiness and Welcome to the Dollhouse.
 Life During Wartime has characters in common with the two earlier films, but played by different actors and with loose continuity.
 Information about the characters in the film, and their differences from those of its predecessor Happiness, first emerged in August 2009.
 The film features Ally Sheedy, Renée Taylor, Paul Reubens, Ciarán Hinds, Shirley Henderson, Michael Lerner, Michael Kenneth Williams, Charlotte Rampling, Allison Janney, Rich Pecci and Chris Marquette.

 The film debuted at the Telluride Film Festival in September 2009; it was nominated for the Golden Lion at the Venice Film Festival in August–September 2009, and it won the Osella award there for Best Screenplay.

+In 2009, Solondz became an adjunct professor on the faculty of New York University's Tisch School of the Arts.
+As of 2024, he is a tenured professor teaching classes on writing and directing.